Skip to content

 • Application developers — statically reject queries that use unsupported features before they hit the database.
 Stable JSON contract for tooling.

-• Operators — log incoming SPARQL workload shape (form distribution, average BGP size) without joining the database audit trail.
+• Operators — log incoming SPARQL workload shape (form distribution, average BGP size, UPDATE-vs-SELECT ratio) without joining the database audit trail.

 • Data scientists — a quick EXPLAIN-style sanity check during query authoring.